 Marginal Social Cost (MSC) (Definition and Formula)

-The marginal social cost (MSC) represents the full cost to society for producing one more unit of a good.
-[8] It is a comprehensive measure that includes not only the producer's direct costs but also any external costs imposed on others, such as pollution.
-[2, 3] The MSC is calculated by adding the marginal private cost (MPC) to the marginal external cost (MEC), expressed by the formula: .
-[2, 3, 5]
+The marginal social cost (MSC) represents the full cost to society of producing one additional unit of a good.
+It is calculated by adding the producer's direct cost (marginal private cost, or MPC) to the costs imposed on others through externalities (marginal external cost, or MEC).
+This relationship is captured by the formula: .

 0